Nicotine Addiction: Signs, Causes, Treatment Options, And Prevention Strategies

 What Are The Different Forms Of Nicotine?

-Nicotine comes in various forms, including cigarettes, cigars, pipe tobacco, chewing tobacco, and snuff.
+The different forms of nicotine include cigarettes, cigars, pipe tobacco, chewing tobacco, and snuff.

 What Are The Different Slang Names For Nicotine?

-Slang names for nicotine include cigs, smokes, butts, and chew.
+The different slang names for nicotine include cigs, smokes, butts, and chew.

 How Are The Effects Of Nicotine Addiction And Other Drug Addiction Different Or Similar?